Assam: Muga farmers face losses owing to muga silkworm death

 Muga expert and National Award-winning farmer Jitul Saikia said, bacterial and viral diseases lead to the latest phenomenon.
 This affects the Muga Silkworm in its endemic region of Dhakuakhana.

-He said, bacterial disease Glasserella and virus Flasserella are responsible for the death of Muga Silkworms across Dhakuakhana.
+He said, bacterial disease Glasserella and virus Flasserella are responsible for the death of Muga Silkworms this time.

-“The absence of beneficial microorganisms in the soil has made the surrounding environment of Somanis vulnerable to bacteria and viruses.
-Bacteria and viruses are harmful for Muga Silkworms”, he added
+“The absence of beneficial microorganisms in the soil due to unabated use of chemical fertilizers and pesticides in agriculture has made the surrounding environment of Somanis vulnerable to bacteria and viruses harmful for Muga Silkworms”, he added

+He further stated that the changes in the gap of cyclic rearing of Muga Silk due to climate change is also responsible for the abnormality in the silkworms this time.
 Traditionally, there are four cycles of Muga rearing—Jarua (winter), Jethua (spring), Aharua (summer-monsoon) and Katia (autumn) Muga silk.

-“The ideal temperature for the Muga Silkworm to mature is between 20 degrees and 30 degrees.
+“The ideal temperature for the Muga Silkworm to mature has been between 20? and 30?.
 The rise in temperature in each of these four cycles has preponed the rearing of Muga silkworms in Dhakuakhana”, Saikia said

-Saikia blamed the state Sericulture Department and Central Silk Board (CSB) for their inept handling of the situations arising in Muga host plantations.
+Jitul Saikia also blamed the state Sericulture Department and Central Silk Board for their inept handling of the situations arising in Muga host plantations.

-Saikia said, CSB always collects the samples of affected worms whose life cycle is only one month.
+Jitul Saikia said that the CSB always collects the samples of affected worms whose life cycle is only one month.

 “By the time the laboratory reports come out, the Muga Silkworms cycle is over and they are of no use”, he added